kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 ### API Server

-`Delete()` function needs to check the `DeleteOptions.SynchronousGarbageCollection`.
+`Delete()` function needs to check the `DeleteOptions.DeleteAfterDependentsDeleted`.

-* The request is rejected with 400 if both `DeleteOptions.SynchronousGarbageCollection` and `DeleteOptions.OrphanDependents` are true.
+* The request is rejected with 400 if both `DeleteOptions.DeleteAfterDependentsDeleted` and `DeleteOptions.OrphanDependents` are true.
-* If `DeleteOptions.SynchronousGarbageCollection` is explicitly set to true and `DeleteOptions.OrphanDependents` is nil, the API server will default `DeleteOptions.OrphanDependents` to false, regardless of the [default orphaning policy](https://github.com/kubernetes/kubernetes/blob/release-1.4/pkg/registry/generic/registry/store.go#L500) of the resource.
+* If `DeleteOptions.DeleteAfterDependentsDeleted` is explicitly set to true and `DeleteOptions.OrphanDependents` is nil, the API server will default `DeleteOptions.OrphanDependents` to false, regardless of the [default orphaning policy](https://github.com/kubernetes/kubernetes/blob/release-1.4/pkg/registry/generic/registry/store.go#L500) of the resource.
 * If the option is set, the API server will update the object instead of deleting it, add the finalizer, and set the `ObjectMeta.DeletionTimestamp`.

-`validation.ValidateObjectMeta()` function needs to validate `OwnerReference.BlockSynchronousGC`.
-It needs to query the `Authorizer` to check if the user has delete permission of the owner object.

 ### Garbage Collector